SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Using_projectpy_for_grid_jobs.md

 - `numevents` is the total number of events you want to produce in the sample and **NOT** the number of events per job.
 - `resource` specify the job resources and how the jobs are queued.
 Default is "DEDICATED,OPPORTUNISTIC".
+- `os` specifies the operating system to be picked (in container form) for the job; at time of writing, LArSoft (`v09_90_00`) supports only SL7.
--   Line 22 defines how the jobs are queued.
+-   Line 25 defines how the jobs are queued.

 The Larsoft sub element: